 To compare both polyurethane finishes, we’ll use the features of both sheens and see how they stand when compared.
 Let’s start with the

-Both finishes have a very similar paint formula seeing as they are both polyurethane paints.
-However, satin polyurethane has a higher level of zinc oxide or flattening agent in its formula.
+Both finishes have a very similar paint formula because they are both polyurethane.
+However, satin polyurethane has a higher zinc oxide or flattening agent level in its formula.

 Semi-gloss polyurethane has fewer flattening agents and more luster.
-This slight change in the formula of both sheens is what makes them different.
+This slight change in the formula of both sheens makes them different.

-You should also know that most satin polyurethane finishes are water-based.
-Semi-gloss polyurethane is usually oil-based.
+Most satin polyurethane finishes are water-based.
+However, semi-gloss polyurethane is usually oil-based.

-Satin polyurethane dries quicker than semi-gloss polyurethane.
+Satin polyurethane dries faster than semi-gloss polyurethane.
 This is because satin polyurethane has fewer oils and less sheen which means the paint will evaporate and dry quickly.

 Since semi-gloss polyurethane has more sheen, it will take longer for the finish to cure and set because the sheen has to completely harden.
 On average, satin polyurethane will dry in 2 hours and cure in 24 hours.
-Semi-gloss polyurethane will take at least 4 hours to dry and 48 hours to fully cure.
+On the other hand, semi-gloss polyurethane will take 4 hours to dry and 48 hours to fully cure.

-The lower sheen of satin polyurethane means that the finish is not as reflective or glossy as semi-gloss polyurethane.
+The lower sheen of satin polyurethane makes the finish not as reflective or glossy as semi-gloss polyurethane.

 The higher sheen of semi-gloss polyurethane means that the appearance is more reflective and glossy.
 Semi-gloss polyurethane has a shiny appearance like the finish was polished with oils.
 Satin polyurethane has a duller appearance due to its low sheen.